jricher/secevent/draft-backman-secevent-token.md

   event_subject
   : A Subject Identifier that identifies the subject of the event.
 (See:
   [](#subject)) This claim is RECOMMENDED.
-Profiling Specifications MAY use the JWT "sub" claim to identify the subject, in order to be compatible with one or more other specifications (e.g. [OpenID.Core]).
-Profiling Specifications that do so MUST reference the document that defines the semantics for the "sub" claim that the Profiling Specification is following, and MUST omit the "event_subject" payload claim.
+Profiling Specifications MAY omit this claim if the subject is implicitly known, or if the subject is identified by the JWT "sub" claim, in order to be compatible with one or more other specifications (e.g. [OpenID.Core]).
+Profiling Specifications that use the JWT "sub" claim MUST reference the document that defines the semantics for that claim that the Profiling Specification is following, and MUST omit the "event_subject" payload claim.

   event_time
   : A number identifying the date and time at which the event is believed to